business concept illustration of How Behavioral Science Thinking Improves Marketing Effectiveness

 As buyers become ever-more saturated with information and advertising messages, creativity is essential for capturing attention, sparking curiosity, and creating memorable experiences that resonate at an emotional level.
 I don’t see AI ever coming up with “I’m Lovin’ It“, “Just Do It“, or “Think Different“, for example.

 The ability to creatively reframe problems is a cornerstone in a behavioral science-driven marketing landscape.
-Marketers and business owners need to better understand the intuitive, emotion-driven part of the brain, and acknowledge the significant role it plays in decision-making.
+Marketers and business owners need to better understand the intuitive, emotion-driven parts of the brain, and acknowledge the significant role these areas play in decision-making.

 This requires thinking beyond rational benefits and product attributes.
 Instead, it’s about focusing on creating emotional connections and crafting compelling narratives that resonate with buyers on a visceral level.